CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

    Q^*&=&c_q\left(Q_a-Q_{sfc}\right).
    \end{aligned}
    :label: stars

+Note that *atmo_boundary_layer* also accepts an optional argument, ``zlvs``, to support staggered atmospheric levels, i.e. receiving scalar quantities from the atmospheric model (humidity and temperature) at a different vertical level than the winds.
+In that case a separate stability :math:`\Upsilon_s` is computed using the same formula as above but substituting :math:`z_o` by :math:`z_{o,s}`.

 Within the :math:`u^*` expression, :math:`U_{\Delta\textrm{min}}` is the minimum allowable value of :math:`|\vec{U}_{a} - \vec{U}_{i}|` , which is set to of 0.5 m/s for high frequency coupling (``highfreq`` =.true.).
 When high frequency coupling is turned off (``highfreq`` =.false.), it is assumed in equation :eq:`stars` that: